 See Lifesaver – a great example of an interactive video that teaches CPR through four action-packed scenarios.

-Here are four software solutions that will help you provide open situations for your learners and throw them right into the heart of the action.
+Here are three software solutions that will help you provide open situations for your learners and throw them right into the heart of the action.

 WIREWAX is a tool that is driven by artificial intelligence technology.
 It identifies people and objects and lets you tag them and make clickable hotspots, both moving and static.
 The motion of the object can be tracked as it moves in the scene.
 Static hotspots enable you to place buttons at any point in a video, and viewers can interact with any item that is in it.
 This way, participants can choose their own path and swipe between scenes or videos.